twardcox/Heros_and_Monsters/user-stories.md

 As a developer I want to do the most with the least amount of code.

 As a Codefellows Instructor who has to grade several projects I want easy to read, well commented, formatted code.

+As a develper I want to build a game for users to navigate easily and can enjoy the game.